Aerospace and Defense Industry Thrives Here

 Notable aerospace manufacturing companies with a presence in Arkansas include Dassault Falcon Jet, which established its largest facility in the world in central Arkansas, as well as Lockheed Martin, Aerojet Rocketdyne, and General Dynamics.

 Aerospace and defense manufacturing companies in Arkansas produce aircraft, component parts, ordinance, and other critical supplies.
-Aerospace and defense products are Arkansas’ top export category, generating $1.023 billion in 2020.
+Aerospace and defense products are Arkansas’ top export category, generating $890 million in 2022.
 Aerospace and defense exports accounted for 19.7% of Arkansas’ total exports in 2020, according to the U.S. Census Bureau.

 Arkansas’ aerospace and defense industry is constantly growing.
 The Department of the Air Force selected Ebbing Air National Guard in Fort Smith to host an F-35 Lightning II training center for Foreign Military Sales.
 The training center is estimated to have a $1 billion annual economic impact in Arkansas.